What Do Girl Scouts Do?

-Camp staffs receive extensive training from their council before camp season starts.
-All local Girl Scout councils must follow Girl Scouts of the USA guidelines, as outlined in its safety publications, as well as comply with applicable state laws.
-Many Girl Scout camps are also accredited by the American Camp Association.
+Our camp staffs receive extensive training from GSNENY before camp season starts.
+All local Girl Scout councils must follow Girl Scouts of the USA guidelines, as outlined in its safety publications, as well as comply with applicable state and federal laws.
 The camps hire staff members based on their skills and job experience.

 What are the living arrangements like?

-Living arrangements at our Overnight Camp vary depending on the camp and its facilities.
+Living arrangements at our overnight camps vary depending on the camp and its facilities.
 Campers will live in platform tents, lean-tos or cabin (Lake Clear only).
-Staff sleeps in near-by in tents or lean-tos or in cabins with the campers.
+The staff sleeps nearby in tents or lean-tos or in cabins with the campers.
 Each living area has access to a shower house.
 Cabins have bathroom and shower facilities.

 What is the food like?

-At our Overnight Camps, meals are served in the dining hall.
-The camp menus are well balance and planned to appeal to children.
+At our overnight camps, meals are served in the dining hall.
+The camp menus are well balanced and planned to appeal to children.
 Most meals are served family style.
 Food allergies and special dietary regimes (including vegetarian) should be noted on your child’s Health Form and are easily accommodated.
-At our Day Camps a daily snack is provided, you are asked to send your child with a lunch.
+At our day camps, a daily snack is provided; however, you are asked to send your child with a lunch.

 What if my daughter has special needs or medical concerns?

 We will try to accommodate most special needs and medical concerns to the best of our ability.
-If you have questions regarding our ability to meet your child’s needs, please contact the Destination Learning Department at the Queensbury Service Center (518)792-0947.
+If you have questions regarding our ability to meet your child’s needs, please contact the Camp-Outdoor Pathway Supervisor at 518-489-8110.